 - Carefully scoop some of the soup mixture into a Chinois or rotary food press fitted over a large bowl.
 Press the juice through the press, and discard the peel and seeds.
 Repeat until you have pressed/strained all the soup.
 Reserve 2 cups of the soup mixture.
 Return the rest of the soup to the stock pot

-- Add 1/2 cup melted margarine, and the reserved soup.
+- Add 1/2 cup melted butter or margarine, and the reserved soup.

 - Slowly bring the strained soup back up to a gentle boil.
 Whisk in the cornstarch mixture, and continue to boil until the soup has thickened.